JochemvanHout/dashboard-written-code/README.md

 Most of the code won't make much sense in this context, but it's the most I could do.

 I assure you, this is not how I normally publish or manage my code bases, this is a weird situation in which I have to balance the company policies and the universities' needs.

+# About the code
+Most of it is not production worthy code, it's still very much a proof of concept.
+It is the result of new technologies, limited time and prioritizing getting something tangible (for the user) over something well written.